splunk/splunk-library-dotnetlogging/README.md

 # Splunk logging for .NET

-#### Version 1.6.0
+#### Version 1.6.1

-Splunk logging for .NET enables you to configure [HTTP Event Collector] (http://dev.splunk.com/view/event-collector/SP-CAAAE6M), UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.
+Splunk logging for .NET enables you to configure [HTTP Event Collector](http://dev.splunk.com/view/event-collector/SP-CAAAE6M), UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.